cadej09/CSE-163-Final-Project/README.md

 file represents a research question, and all the visualization output will be saved to the "output" folder.
-* To successfully run the py files, download the following libraries: os, pandas, numpy, sklearn, IPython, plotly, and kaleido. you can fuse the following method to install them: type "pip install <library_name>" in the terminal
+* To successfully run the py files, download the following libraries: os, pandas, numpy, sklearn, IPython, plotly, and kaleido. you can use the following method to install them: type "pip install <library_name>" in the terminal